WorkSafeBC Home

 Does a presumption for COVID-19 claims still exist?

-No. On July 26, 2024, Dr. Bonnie Henry, British Columbia's provincial health officer, ended the public health emergency for COVID-19 and rescinded all related orders.
 As a result, a presumption that a claim for COVID-19 is work-related will no longer apply if the exposure occurred on or after July 26, 2024, and the claim will be adjudicated on the same basis as other communicable diseases going forward.

 Claims submitted for COVID-19 contracted through a work-related exposure are adjudicated on a case-by-case basis.
 WorkSafeBC will look at details such as whether the worker has a diagnosis of COVID-19, their symptoms, and their employment activities.

 Please note: As of July 26, 2024, the end of the public health emergency means there is no longer a presumption that the risk in the workplace is significantly greater for certain occupations than for others.
-Going forward, COVID-19 claims where the exposure occurred on or after July 26, 2024, will be adjudicated on the same basis as other communicable diseases.
+Going forward, COVID-19 claims where the exposure occurred on or after July 26, 2024, will be adjudicated on the same basis as other contagious diseases.

-Would catching seasonal influenza be work-related?
+When would catching seasonal influenza or COVID-19 be work-related?

 Does WorkSafeBC cover people for a quarantine or self-isolation period?